timlegrand/giterm/README.rst

 Features
 ========

-Giterm brings information about the current status of your Git working copy right in your terminal, *real-time*.
+Giterm is a ncurses-based terminal GUI for Git.
+It brings information about the current status of your Git working copy right in your terminal, *real-time*.

-It shows in a single view:
+It exposes in a single view:

 - local branches, and which branch you’re currently on
 - remote branches, and which branch the current local branch is